MrBigTree/study-note-cp-level2/linux.md

 ### 6.2 `(())` vs `$()` vs `$(())` vs `""` vs `''` vs ` `` `;

-`((arithmetic evaluation))`
+`(())`arithmetic evaluation
+```

-- arithmetic evaluation.
+// arithmetic evaluation.
 The most robust and compact syntax uses double parenthesis.

-```
-# The $ sign is optional in an arithmetic
+// The $ sign is optional in an arithmetic evaluation
 (( TotIncome = DivIncome + Income ))
 (( TotalDeduction = TaxPaid + RRSP ))
 (( Age = 35 )) evaluation.

+// arithmetic expansion
 c=$(( a + b )) # Note: spaces are not allowed before and after the assignment operator.

 (( c = $((a + b)) )) # Note: spaces allowed, redundant syntax, but can be used for a lengthy evaluation.
 Verify the variable c, by echo $c